California Psychologist Licensing Guide

 If you’re working at a nonexempt location and don’t have a waiver from the Department of Mental Health, you must have a state credential while you’re earning your 3,000 hours.

 Have you already accrued hours from another state or U.S. territory?
-If you’re supervising psychologist is licensed, these work hours can count toward your grand total.
+If your supervising psychologist is licensed, these work hours can count toward your grand total.
 And if you were completing internship hours in another country, these may roll into your California hours if you can prove they were of equitable quality as in-state work.

 The EPPP is the national psychology standardized exam and license candidates are allowed to take the test after they’ve gotten their doctorate and worked 1,500 hours of their supervised internship experience.
 This test costs $600 and is offered through the Association of State and Provincial Psychology Boards (ASPPB).